JCC of San Francisco

 (650) 223-8700 • paloaltojcc.org

-Palo Alto’s Oshman Family JCC serves the South Peninsula with sports and swimming programs, performances and classes, along with a plethora of activities for youth, seniors and the large Israeli- and Russian-speaking communities.
-Calling itself “a multigenerational Jewish neighborhood,” the JCC houses Nourish: a Newish Jewish Café, which serves up tasty snacks and lunch.
-There is a lovely Pavilion and Park that provides outdoor spaces for gatherings, and rental space is available for meetings and events.
+Workouts especially geared to kids in addition to their adult workouts are helping busy working-at-home parents keep their offspring, plus themselves, fit during SIP.
+Online e-sports and social opportunities for Jewish teens 12 to 18 are offered by Lost Tribe Esports.
+The Oshman Family JCC has served the South Peninsula with sports and swimming programs, performances and classes, along with a plethora of activities for youth, seniors and the large Israeli- and Russian-speaking communities.
+There is a lovely pavilion and park that provides outdoor spaces for gatherings, and rental space is available for future meetings and events.

 (650) 212-7522 • pjcc.org

-The Peninsula JCC features an extensive fitness and aquatics facility, kids camps, a preschool, entertainment, and transportation and activities for older adults, including the homebound, on a 12-acre Foster City campus.
+The Peninsula JCC has featured an extensive fitness and aquatics facility, kids’ camps, a preschool, entertainment, and transportation and activities for older adults, including the homebound, on its 12-acre Foster City campus.
+Many of their classes are now provided virtually.
 Other services include help for children with special needs, tutoring and a Justice Garden, growing organic produce to feed families in need.

 Osher Marin JCC